-- Heat oven to 375° and grease a 9” pie pan (quiche/tart pan won’t work for this quiche).
+- Heat oven to 375 F and grease a 9” pie pan, or oven-safe skillet (quiche/tart pan won’t work for this quiche).

 - In a large skillet, add bacon and cook through over medium heat.

 - Once cooked, place bacon on paper towels to absorb excess grease.

 - In a large bowl, whisk together beaten eggs (6 large in size), heavy cream (1 cup), salt (1/2 teaspoon), dash of pepper, cayenne pepper (1/4 teaspoon) and a pinch of nutmeg until combined.
 Stir in the cheese.

-- Once cooled, stir in pancetta, kale and onions.
+- Once cooled, stir in bacon, onions, and leeks.

 - Pour quiche into the greased pan, and bake for 20-25 minutes.
-The quiche is done when the edges begin to brown and the center is firm.
+You'll know the quiche is done once the edges begin to brown and the center is firm.

-- Allow the quiche to cool for 10 minutes before cutting and enjoy!
+- Allow quiche to cool for 10 minutes before slicing, and enjoy!

 Fans Also Made These Low Carb Recipes: